 In 1995, both the Collectibles Division and the Collectible Dolls Division were discontinued due to the increased demand for carburetor items.

 Today, The Carburetor Shop is located on its original location in Eldon, Missouri.
 While a large selection of items is available, the personnel remain family only.
-As much of the restoration is labor intensive, the refusal to add non-family personnel sometimes causes backlogs, but ensures quality for our customers.
+As much of the restoration was labor intensive and the manufacture of quality kits requires caring individuals, the refusal to add non-family personnel sometimes causes backlogs, but ensures quality for our customers.
 We remain large enough to serve our customers’ needs, but small enough to personally serve each customer.

 Additionally, the Hardgrove family has been caring for an abandoned cemetery in North Central Missouri, RICHARDSON CEMETERY.
 To aid geneologists in their quest for information, a list of the information copied from the stones is presented here.